-The theme of the Society's conference in 2018 is: ‘Remembrance of things past, present and future’
+The theme of the Society's conference in 2020 is: The Embodied Worshipper: Liturgy, Worship, Bodies and the Senses

 Please note that submitting a proposal does not automatically reserve a room at the conference, those submitting proposals for papers also need to book.